Ulisses Soares

 Ulisses Soares (born 2 October 1958) is a Brazilian religious leader and former businessman who serves as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority since 2005 and served as a member of the church's Presidency of the Seventy from January 2013 until his calling to the Quorum of the Twelve in March 2018.
 He is the LDS Church's first apostle from South America.
 As a member of the Quorum of the Twelve, Soares is accepted by the LDS Church as a prophet, seer, and revelator.
-Currently, he is the thirteenth most senior apostle in the church.
+Currently, he is the twelfth most senior apostle in the church.

 Early life and education

-Soares was born in São Paulo, Brazil, the son of Apparecido Soares and Mercedes Carecho Soares.
+Soares was born in 1958 in São Paulo, Brazil, the son of Apparecido Soares and Mercedes Carecho Soares.
 He is of Amerindian and European descent.
 His family joined the LDS Church when he was six, after learning of the church from an aunt who had joined.
 The LDS branch they first attended met in a rented space above a bakery, and Soares has spoken of fond memories of the smells of baking bread wafting into sacrament meeting.
 Soares was baptized at age eight.
 Soares was present at a meeting in 1966 when the LDS Church's first stake, both in Brazil and in South America, was organized.
 Soares was called as a youth Sunday School teacher by his bishop when he was 15 years old.

 For three years prior to his mission, Soares worked in both the payroll accounting departments of a company to save money to serve as a missionary.
 He attended evening classes in an accounting high school during this same time.
 Beginning in early 1978, Soares then served as an LDS Church missionary in the Brazil Rio de Janeiro Mission.
 The mission then included all of Brazil north and west of Rio de Janeiro, including Fortaleza where Soares would later dedicate a temple.
 His mission president was Helio da Rocha Camargo.
 When Soares began his mission there was no temple in Latin America.
 When a temple in São Paulo was dedicated in late 1978, Soares was given permission to leave the mission and to receive his temple ordinances, including the endowment, in January 1980.

-Soares was educated in Brazil, receiving a bachelor's degree in accounting and economics from the Pontifical Catholic University of São Paulo in 1985.
+Soares received a bachelor's degree in accounting and economics from the Pontifical Catholic University of São Paulo in 1985.
 He also received an MBA from the National Institute of Postgraduate Study.